 Primal Instincts

-Beginning at 7th level, your further empower your primal rage through powers called primal instincts.
-You acquire primal instincts at 7th, 11th, and 15th level.
-Every time you use your persistent rage feature, you can empower the rage with one of your primal instincts.
+Beginning at 3rd level, your further empower your primal rage through powers called primal instincts.
+You acquire primal instincts at 3rd, 7th, and 14th level.
+Every time you use your rage, you can choose the rage power of one of your primal instincts.

 If any of the primal instinct feature grants you an ability or a spell that calls for a saving throw, the DC is equal to 8 + your rage potency + your proficiency bonus.
-In addition, any spells you gain with your primal instincts use your rage potency in place of any spellcasting modifiers.
+In addition, any spell you gain with your primal instincts uses your rage potency in place of any spellcasting ability modifiers.

 Angry Spirits